MorganSHUni/RoboticsFinal2026/README.md

 **Research:** Please see the Design Specification for our initial development plans

+## AI Transparency Statement:
+In this project we have used AI up to AITS2 - AI was used to aid with initial research and concept development, and for suggesting alternatives.
+In particular, AI was used to facilitate concepts for the Design Specification, but not used in generating code nor any other development areas.

 ## References
 ##### Source - https://stackoverflow.com/a/60982598
     # Posted by Aplet123